 Google Pay is accepted by most physical retailers across Europe and the United States, mainly in physical stores and for online purchases.
 It would be hard to find a store in an urban area in the developed world that doesn’t accept Google pay.

 P2P or “Peer to Peer” Exchanges

-Peer to Peer exchanges are exchanges set up with the intent of creating a somewhat decentralised marketplace where buyers and sellers can interact with one-another, issuing their own rules of exchange and do business as they please.
+Peer to Peer exchanges are exchanges set up with the intent of creating a somewhat decentralized marketplace where buyers and sellers can interact with one another, issuing their own rules of exchange and doing business as they please.
 These exchanges often offer a number of payment methods, the most common normally being by debit/credit card or by bank transfer.
-A good example of these exchanges would be Paxful, or LocalBitcoins.
+A good example of these exchanges would be Paxful or LocalBitcoins.

 LocalBitcoins is a P2P exchange that allows you to trade an array of currencies using a range of payment methods in exchange for cryptocurrencies.
 One of these payment options available is Google Pay, though you will likely need to submit identification documents when purchasing Bitcoin using it.
 It should also be noted that when using LocalBitcoins, it is important to search for a reputable vendor who has a good exchange rate and a lot of positive reviews to ensure you aren’t scammed.

 Another one of these payment methods is Google Pay, though it should be noted that this would not be the payment method we recommend for these exchanges, as although it is completely viable and possible, the exchange rates are often heavily skewed against the buyer, along with more risk of a scam due to the low amount of sellers creating a lack of reputable people to trade with.

 As the market is decentralized, it allows sellers to set their own rules and therefore their own prices.
 Due to this, you should always be very careful to make sure you aren’t getting a bad deal when purchasing cryptocurrency, as sellers can skew the exchange rate in order to make a profit from your loss.